py-why/causal-learn/docs/source/utilities.rst

 DAG2PAG
 ^^^^^^^^^^^^

-Covert a DAG to its corresponding PAG.
+Convert a DAG to its corresponding PAG.

 Parameters
 """"""""""""""""""""""""""""""""""""